nf-core/pathogensurveillance/docs/output.md

 </details>

-POCP is calculated as a metric to comapare samples to eachother and to references in regards to shared gene content
+POCP is calculated as a metric to compare samples to each other and to references in regards to shared gene content.

 ### Quality control reports